Veroni/IoT_blinds/README.md

 - Test the Blynk button
 - Enjoy the laziness!

 Too lazy to open an app and press a button on your phone?
 Not a problem!
-Follow next steps:
+Follow next steps for the voice command:

 For the Google Home Assistant use IFTTT:
 - Create IFTTT account
+- Connect IFTTT to your Google Home account -> settings -> works with google -> IFTTT
-- Create a new applet
+- Go to IFTTT account, create a new applet
 - If This -> Google Assistant -> activate scene -> open blinds (or whatewer command you prefer)
 - Then that ->  Webhooks -> Make a webrequest -> url (change blynk url using the correct location server and tokens)
 - Repeat that for closing blinds
-- Enjoy opening blinds with Google Home Assistant
+- Enjoy opening/closing blinds with Google Home Assistant